Patrick FISHER

 As shown, an air intake filter or carburetor 29 is connected to

-intake ports 31 into twin-piston, under-piston pumps 32b during
+through intake ports 31 into twin-piston, under-piston pumps 32b

-the upward strokes of pistons 9d.
-During the alternating downward
+during the upward strokes of pistons 9d.
+During the alternating

-strokes, the two opposed twin-piston pumps 32b alternately
+downward strokes, the two opposed twin-piston pumps 32b

-compress air or air-fuel through centrally located two opposed
+alternately compress air or air-fuel through centrally located

-pairs of pump cylinder ports 40 (located at the bottom of pumps
+two opposed pairs of pump cylinder ports 40 (located at the

-transfer ports 41 (located between the cylinders) to twin intake
+twin-cylinder transfer ports 41 (located between the cylinders)

-ports 42 located within cylinder heads 43.
-During each stroke, one
+to twin intake ports 42 located within cylinder heads 43.
+During

-of the four intake valves 44 opens allowing compressed air or
+each stroke, one of the four intake valves 44 opens allowing

 These twin-piston charging pumps 32b have twice the volume